-Grade Level: Junior/Senior

-Length: One Semester

-Credit: 0.50

-Prerequisite: Scientific Inquiries - Chemistry or equivalent and Scientific Inquiries - Biology
+Grade Level:Junior/SeniorLength:One SemesterCredit:0.50Prerequisite:Scientific Inquiries - Chemistry or equivalent and Scientific Inquiries - Biology or equivalent

-Molecular Genetics, or Organisms and Ecosystems or equivalent

 This is a one-semester course that extends fundamental concepts in chemistry, such as equilibrium, acid/base and thermodynamics into an exploration of biology.
 The content explored includes: 1) applying equilibrium process to study biochemical reactions as well as cell structure, 2) studying the structure and function of amino acids and proteins, 3) analyzing the kinetic parameters of enzymes including different mechanisms of how drugs are used to inhibit enzymes, and 4) understanding and making connections in metabolism.
 The course is lab-based and students will gain experience in various bio-techniques to investigate these topics.
 The majority of the content is encountered through a guided inquiry process.